Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/install_docker_for_windows.md

 * Once fully started, one can see a whale icon in the notification area.

+* If you are prompted to log in to Docker, you can choose to do so with your Docker.com account information, or you can simply close the window.
+Docker is running and you do not need to log in to use it.

 * Please note: This process also installs the newest version of `Docker-Compose`.

 ### Step 3: Clone the ISLE repository